ckoeber/foodinventory/README.md

 ### Activity One - Import and Export

 #### User Story
-As a user of the Food Inventory Application I would like to import and export the listing of food into a Microsoft Excel file so that I can utilize Microsoft Excel for reporting purposes.
+As a user of the Food Inventory Application I would like to import and export the listing of food into a Microsoft Excel file so that I can use Microsoft Excel for reporting purposes.

 #### Acceptance Criteria
 1. All rows in the imported Microsoft Excel file must be validated to meet the requirements for input into the database.
-2. The application must inform the user if there are missing columns in the imported Microsoft Excel file and how many rows, if any, are invalid should there be invalid data.
+2. The application must tell the user if there are missing columns in the imported Microsoft Excel file and how many rows, if any, are invalid should there be invalid data.
 3. The application must display to the user a message informing the user that the data from the Microsoft Excel file has been imported successfully and refresh the display of data within the web page upon successful import.
-4. The application must allow exporting of the data into a compatable Microsoft Excel file with all rows **except** for the DeletedDate column.
+4. The application must allow exporting of the data into a compatible Microsoft Excel file with all rows **except** for the DeletedDate column.

 ### Activity Two - Attach Pictures to Products